Assembler

 Contextual Assembly Patching

-For instance, let’s consider the following patching:
+For example, consider the following patch:

 import lief